Eddie-Ward/Eddie-Ward/README.md

 - Favorite programming language is Typescript
 - Favorite architects are Frank Gehry, Zaha Hadid, and Toyo Ito
 - Favorite Adobe programs are Indesign > Photoshop > Illustrator
-- Other software skills are Rhino with Grasshopper and Blender for visulization
+- Other software skills are Rhino with Grasshopper and Blender for rendering

 <!--
 **Eddie-Ward/Eddie-Ward** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.